dreamking60/d3-start-to-finish-leanpub/manuscript/23 PRACTICAL Add popup.md

 In `initializeGroup` in `update.js` append a new circle and give it a class attribute of `popup-center`.

 You also need to set its radius to a non-zero value.
-(This is to deal with a rendering optimization in Firefox.)
+(This is to deal with a rendering optimisation in Firefox.)

 {caption: "update.js", line-numbers: false}
 ```